Totchinuko/Trebuchet/README.md

 # Trebuchet
 Trebuchet is a Client/Server launcher for Conan Exiles.
-Made using .net 7 and WPF, it use SteamKit2 to keep server binaries and mod files up to date.
+Made using .net and Avalonia, it uses SteamKit2 to keep server binaries and mod files up to date.
 The project is still in heavy development, and a lot of planned features are still missing.

+Trebuchet is an Open Source project covered by the GNU General Public License version 2.
+It uses a modified version of Depot Downloader, to simplify the interaction with SteamKit2.
+Depot Downloader is also covered by the GNU General Public License version 2, and its modified sources are available in one of my forks, as a submodule of Trebuchet.